 Rosewater adds a nice flavor and makes the halwa aromatic.
 You can replace it with kewra water or kewra essence.
-If using kewra essence, then use just 2-3 drops otherwise the halwa will become bitter in taste.
+If using kewra essence, use just 2-3 drops; otherwise, lauki ka halwa will become bitter.

-You can substitute regular sugar with brown sugar, cane sugar, or even powdered jaggery.
+You can substitute regular sugar with brown sugar, cane sugar, or powdered jaggery.

 Doodhi halwa sold at Indian sweet shops is mostly green in color.
-It is because of the added green color to it.
-Add a little bit of green food color if you want a green color halwa.
+It is because of the added green tint to it.
+Add a little bit of green food color if you want a green-colored halwa.

 How To Make Lauki Halwa